VladimirChudovskiy/dc-php-app/README.md

 `make down` - set down all containers

-`make update` - update all dependencies
+`make update` - update all dependencies and run migrations

+`make migrate` - run migrations

 `make console` - move you into the app container